This is the R script for Week 13 Lab.

 us_co_filtered filter(!statefp %in% c("60", "66", "72", "02", "15", "69", "78"))

-# Step 3: Use mapview to plot the county layer, excluding the specified states
+# Use mapview to plot the county layer, excluding the specified states

 mapview(us_co_filtered)

 This operation may take some time depending on the machine you are working on.
-If working on the server, remember that it is a shared resource, so just be patient.
+Just be patient.

 Notice that store_co_geo